knallio/kettler-tcx/README.md

 Generate tcx files from Kettler ergometer

 #Status
-Proof of principle.
-Basic functionality is implemented, still some parts missing.
+Alpha.
+Basic functionality is implemented, no user interface or commandline options, some features missing.

 #Installation
 Nothing fancy.
 Download in some folder...